 Tourism pressure: Lake Nakuru National Park attracts 300,000 visitors annually, and this is creating some pressures related to off-road driving, over-crowding and waste management.
 Lake Nakuru is one of Kenya’s most popular tourist destinations, and management of tourism impacts is generally good.
 At present tourism exerts little pressure on either of the other two lakes and is a force for their conservation.

-Small size and ecological isolation: The three lakes are quite small (40 km2, 38 km2 and 25km2 for Lakes Nakuru, Bogoria and Elmenteita respectively) and although the world heritage site includes surrounding lakeshore habitats (totalling 217km2), the three areas are isolated from one another.
+Small size and ecological isolation: The three lakes within the Kenya Lake System in the Great Rift Valley are quite small (40 km2, 38 km2 and 25km2 for Lakes Nakuru, Bogoria and Elmenteita respectively) and although the world heritage site includes surrounding lakeshore habitats (totalling 217km2), the three areas are isolated from one another.
 The primary functional linkages between them are associated with their shared role in supporting the lesser flamingo and other bird populations.
 The terrestrial components of the three lakes are not large enough to support viable populations of many species that would naturally occur in the area.

 Ecological change in other Rift Valley lakes: The lesser flamingos and other birds move great distances between the ten ‘flamingo lakes’ of the eastern Rift, and beyond, so are vulnerable to ecological changes or pollution of any of the other lakes.
 There is already a major soda factory on Lake Magadi, and a similar development has been mooted for Lake Natron (which serves, critically, as the main breeding site for lesser flamingos).